YOGA GOLF CADDIE

 • Posture

-Nicole started learning how to play golf with only 5 years of age in 1985 and yoga as a “way of life” found her 1999 during her academic years at Edinburgh University.
+Nicole began playing golf at the age of 5 in 1985 and discovered yoga as a way of life in 1999 during her academic years at the University of Edinburgh, Scotland.

 Improve your performance and post-game recovery with proper nutrition